Aftermath of the 2011 Tōhoku earthquake and tsunami: Government

 Then Prime Minister Naoto Kan announced that the government had mobilized the Japan Self-Defense Forces in earthquake disaster zones.
 He asked the Japanese public to act calmly and tune into media for updated information.
 He reported that numerous nuclear power plants were automatically shut down to prevent damage and releases of radioactivity.
 He set up emergency headquarters in his office to coordinate the government's response.

+Weeks after the disaster, some services such as transportation were somewhat restored.
+The power supply continued to be affected with numerous outages and blackouts.
+The effects within the power supply caused manufacturing reductions and loss of businesses, especially in the technology area.

 Evacuation shelters faced a shortage of potable water, food, blankets and bathroom facilities, as the government arranged these necessities to be delivered to where they were needed from areas of Japan and abroad.
 Dropping temperatures, due to the disruption in electrical and gas lines, caused further problems at shelters.
 As of 17 March 2011, 336,521 people in Japan had been displaced from their homes and were residing elsewhere, including in 2,367 shelters.

 A Japanese urban search and rescue team sent to New Zealand following the February 2011 Christchurch earthquake was recalled.
 On 27 March 2011, Japan's National Police Agency reported that 14 of its officers had died in the line of duty in the disaster and a further 16 were missing.

 The government in Japan committed to cleaning up the damage from the disaster, an effort forecast to cost a total of ¥1 trillion (US$8 billion).